d-kleine/barrel_detection/README.md

 ...
 ```

+> [!NOTE]
+> If the inference fails as either one of the objects won't be detected or there same class will be detected more than once in the test image(s), instead of executing `results = model(image_path)` please make use of `results = model.predict(image_path, save=False, conf=0.5)` for a single image and adjust the confidence score treshold value there (code snippet is provided).

 In the code, you can change the reference keypoint from `turret_keypoints[3]` (barrel's start intersecting with turret) to `turret_keypoints[1]`(top of turret) to get a better estimate of the barrel's orientation, as the top of turret keypoint is visible in all images and therefore has a higher confidence score:
 ```python
 ...